bazelbuild/proposals/designs/2023-06-04-exec-platform-scoped-spawn-strategies.md

 5. Platform defaults (`--spawn_strategy=<platform>=...`).
 6. Defaults (`--spawn_strategy=...` or Bazel generated defaults).

-## Risks

-`SpawnStrategyRegistry#getStrategies(Spawn,EventHandler)` can retrieve a `PlatformInfo` instance for the execution platform via `Spawn#getExecutionPlatform()`, however it is annotated as nullable.
-A quick search showed `null` being returned in the following places.
-- `ActionTemplate#getExecutionPlatform()`, described as a placeholder action that expands out to a list later.
-- `MiddlemanAction#getExecutionPlatform()`, a non-executable action.
-- `RuleContext#getExecutionPlatform()`, null if `getToolchainContext()` returns null.
-- `RuleContext#getExecutionPlatform(String)`, null if `getToolchainContext()` returns null and no toolchain exists for the specified exec group.
-- `SymlinkAction#getExecutionPlatform()`, a non-executable action.
-- `SolibSymlinkAction#getExecutionPlatform()`, a non-executable action.
-- `TestActionKeyCacher#getExecutionPlatform()`, test implementation detail.
-- `ResourceOwnerStub#getExecutionPlatform()`, nullable but throws, test implementation detail.
-- `FakeResourecOwner#getExecutionPlatform`, test implementation detail.

-It is plausible that for all `Spawn` interface implementations `null` is never returned by `getExecutionPlatform()`.
-If this can be proven, the nullable annotations should be removed to reflect the changed requirements.
-That being the execution platform must be known so the correct spawn strategy can be selected.
-At least 1 unreferenced code path noted that `null` is reserved for the host platform.

 ## Dynamic Execution

 The current draft of this proposal has not deeply explored interactions with dynamic execution, however since dynamic execution relies on using the same configuration for local and remote spawns this is likely to be a complementary addition.